3mdeb/news-and-ideas/blog/content/post/2021-10-28-rockchip-secure-boot.md

 ![Firefly RK3288 Back](/img/firefly_rk3288_back.jpg)

-There is one pad which looks like eMMC clock but I couldn't be 100% sure if this is it, anyway that testpoint was very close to tiny resistors, which I could accidentially tear apart.
+One of the pads looks like an eMMC clock, but I couldn't be 100% sure if this is it.
+Anyway, that test point was very close to tiny resistors, which I could accidentally tear apart.

 ### First attempt

-Before loading binary into eFUSE Tool I verified whether that binary works using.
+Before loading binary into eFUSE Tool, I verified whether that binary works by
+using:

 ```
 rkdeveloptool db RK3288_Loader_signed.bin
 ```

-Loading went well and DDR init started flooding serial console with useless messages - so far everything looks good.
+Loading went well and DDR init started flooding my serial console with useless messages - so far everything looks good.

-So I opened eFUSE tool, note that you can change language to English.
+So I opened eFUSE Tool, note that you can change language to English.

 ![eFUSE Tool language select](/img/efuse_tool_lang_select.png)